Christel and Herbert W. Roesky Foundation

 2023 Sebastian Hasenstab-Riedel, FU Berlin

-Incoming nominations will be treated confidentially.
-The judges' decision is final.
+Nominations received will be treated confidentially.
+Legal recourse is excluded.
 There is no entitlement to the award.

-The deadline for nominations is April 30th in even years.
-The award takes place in odd years.
+The deadline for nominations is in even years.
+The award takes place in odd-numbered years.

-The following documents must be enclosed with the nominations:
+The following documents must be enclosed with nominations:

 • Short cover letter